cfoisy-osisoft/OSI-Samples-OCS/advanced_samples/CSV/dotnet/CSVtoOCS_pkce/README.md

 ## About this sample

 This sample sends data from a passed in csv file or from the datafile.csv file local to the application to OCS.
 By default it will create the type and the streams used in the defauly datafile.csv.
-It also by default will check the values to make sure they are saved on OCS.
-At the end, it will delete whatever it added to the system.
+When testing it will check the values to make sure they are saved on OCS.
+When testing, at the end, it will delete whatever it added to the system.

 ---